reactor/reactor-core/README.md

 ## Getting Started

 New to Reactive Programming or bored of reading already ?
-Try the [Introduction to Reactor Rx Lite hands-on](https://github.com/reactor/lite-rx-api-hands-on) !
+Try the [Introduction to Reactor Core hands-on](https://github .com/reactor/lite-rx-api-hands-on) !

 ## Flux